 Visceral disease always requires treatment.
 Several medications are available.
 Commonly used medicines include sodium stibogluconate (Pentostam), amphotericin B, paromomycin, and miltefosine (Impavido).

 Cutaneous leishmaniasis complications may include:

 Visceral leishmaniasis is often fatal.
 However, death often occurs due to complications of the disease and not the disease itself.
-People with HIV/AIDS are at high risk of getting this disease.
+If you have HIV or AIDS, you’re at high risk of getting this disease.
 Having HIV or AIDS can also complicate the course of leishmaniasis, as well as the treatment.

-There is no vaccine or prophylactic medication available.
-The only way to prevent leishmaniasis is to avoid getting bitten by a sandfly.
+There’s no vaccine or prophylactic medication available.
+The only way to prevent leishmaniasis is to avoid getting bitten by a sand fly.

 Follow these steps to help prevent being bitten by a sand fly:

 - Wear clothing that covers as much skin as possible.
 Long pants, long-sleeved shirts tucked into pants, and high socks are recommended.